bisos-pip/qmail/py3/README.rst

 ====================
-bisos.marmee Library
+unisos.marme Library
 ====================

 .. contents::
    :depth: 3
 ..

-MARMEE (Multi-Account Resident Mail Exchanger Environment) Pkg is a library and a collection of ICMs for maintaining multiple mail sending and host resident mailboxes using offlineimap and notmuch.
+MARME (Multi-Account Resident Mail Exchanger) Pkg is a library and a collection of ICMs for maintaining multiple mail sending and host resident mailboxes using offlineimap and notmuch.